Experience Life on the Farm at McClelland's Dairy Pumpkin Patch

 You can spend the whole day out at McClelland's—grab some lunch, go on a farm tour, hunt for pumpkins and gourds in the pumpkin patch, play, and more.
 It's a great addition to the fall pumpkin patch lineup, and a lot of fun to visit.

 McClelland's Dairy is located at 6475 Bodega Avenue, just outside Petaluma.
 To get there, take Highway 101 to the East Washington Street exit in Petaluma.
 Turn left (west) at the stop light and follow East Washington Street west.
 Washington Street becomes Bodega Avenue.
 Keep following Bodega Avenue west and keep an eye out for McClelland's pumpkin patch signs; they'll let you know when you're getting close.

-The pumpkin patch is open Saturdays and Sundays from 10 am–6 pm through the month of October, weather permitting.
-Admission is free.
+The pumpkin patch is open Saturdays & Sundays from 10 am–6 pm now through October 27, weather permitting.
+Admission to the pumpkin patch is free; it cost $10 for all ages to enter the Fun Zone which is home to all other attractions and concessions.
+Credit cards are accepted for all purchases.
 For more information, visit www.mcclellandsdairy.com or call (707) 664-0452.
 You can also keep up with pumpkin patch happenings on their Facebook page.

 Sign up for tips & news for Marin families!